abdeljalil-senhaji/DNAMethBS_pipeline/README.md

 > **Note: whatever is written in upper or lower case is acceptable**
 > **Note: if there is an error compared to the data, remember to rename the input, indicate the extension for the reads forword and reverse (_R1.fastq.gz \ | _R2.fastq.gz)**.
-- The command line for launching the pipeline (Note: **Important to put the entire path to indicate the data and the config file**).

 ## Usage